 rights violations such as forced labour, rape, murder and torture in a systematic

 and widespread manner.
-Many people, especially women, became the victims
+Many people, especially women, became the victims of such violations, and those responsible for

 the violations continue to enjoy a state of impunity.
 Over the past two